-- 1. Most important Think, then code.
-Sketch out your plan on the back of a napkin, write some pseudo-code, draw UML, or whatever, before you sit down in front of your tube. - 2.
+- 1. Think, then code.
+So important!
+Sketch out your plan on the back of a napkin, write some pseudo-code, draw UML, whatever, before you sit down in front of the tube. - 2.
 One public class or interface per file This is a Java convention. - 3.
 Write Javadoc comments for each class and method Javadoc is a standard.
-In Netbeans, start your comment with / and hit enter...
+In Netbeans, start your comment with /\\ and hit enter...
 NetBeans will start a template for you. - 4.
 Make class variables private or protected This is a common object-oriented paradigm.
 Access to class variables is often provided by accessor (set) and mutator (get) methods. - 5.
 Use camel notation for class, method, and variable names.
 This is a Java convention.
 Camel notation starts new words with an upper case letter.
 For example: professorPayRaise. - 6.
 Capitalize class, interface and package names.
 This is a Java convention.
 For example: MonsterTruck. - 7.
 Use all UPPER CASE for constants, separating words with an underscore.
 This is a Java convention.
-For example: DEATH RAY VOLTAGE. - 8.
+For example: DEATH\RAY\VOLTAGE. - 8.
 Use a consistent style for spacing, indentation, and curly braces.
 This makes your code more readable.
 The default on your IDE (like NetBeans) is probably fine. - 9.
 Use inline comments to explain difficult sections of your code.
-This makes your work more readable and easier to understand.
+This makes your work more readable and easier to understand. - 10.
+Always use curly braces {...} around your code in if statements, else statements, for loops, and while loops... even if it's only one line of code.